wjbryant/nozoom.js/README.md

 ### nozoom.support

-An object containing the following properties:
+This is an object containing the following properties:

 - `cssZoom` - Indicates whether the browser supports CSS zoom.
 - `cssZoomReset` - Indicates whether the browser supports CSS zoom reset.